Skip to content

 Without insurance, the cost and liability of anything that happens to your home falls squarely on the homeowner.
 The same applies to the liability if something happens to anyone on your property, even if it isn’t your fault.

 That liability can extend to virtually any assets you have.
-If someone is injured in your home, even accidentally, you can be sued, and you could wind up losing your savings and investments.
+If someone is injured in your home, even accidentally, you can be sued, and you could lose your savings and investments.
 Homeowners’ insurance not only protects your home and belongings, but also your other assets.

 Once you’ve sent in that last mortgage payment, you’ll want to contact your insurance company or broker/agent.
 Make sure they update the policy to remove the lender’s name.
 (If you make a claim, you want the check to go to you, not your former lender.)
 You also want all bills and policy notifications to come to you.

 Finally, look at your limits.
 You might not need to carry the limits your lender might have required.
-Your insurance agent can help you adjust your liability and structure coverage to better fit the value of your home.
+Your insurance agent can help you adjust your liability and coverage to match your current needs.
 As a result, you might save money on your policy.
 You may also want to work with an insurance broker who can get pricing from multiple insurers.
 If your policy needs have changed, the list of potential insurers may change as well.

 You’ll probably have to set up a new payment process, such as automatic deductions from your bank or credit union account, since your lender is no longer paying the insurance premiums on your behalf.

-Your insurance agent/broker should be able to walk you through the process and help you tie up any loose ends.
+Ask your insurance agent/broker to walk you through the process and help you tie up any loose ends.
 After that, enjoy life without that mortgage payment.

 Back To Top